rishiosaur/omega/README.md

 ### Open Websites

 Have one large address bar to go to the website you want.
+Use the key phrase, "go to".

+### See What's Good

+You can ask Fuchsia if you should watch something using the key phrase, "should I watch", and see what you should, shouldn't, and might watch.

 ### Search the Web

-Search the web for something from the comfort of the Fuchsia UI (which isn't actually fuchsia, oddly).
+Search the web for tickets to the movie you think is perfect for you from the comfort of the Fuchsia UI (which isn't actually fuchsia, oddly).
+Use the key phrase, "search for".

 ### Clear the Log

 You've been talking to Fuchsia for so long that the page is totally cluttered!
 You have to much conversation that you won't ever look at again.
-Well just say "clear log" or "clear logs" and start fresh!
+Just say "clear log" or "clear logs" and start fresh again!